Good Map Design & Semiological Errors#

 In this chapter we will discuss well designed maps and give examples of how to recreate specific design elements in QGIS.
-A second part of this chapter will focus on common mistakes and good practices when designing maps.
+A second part of this chapter will focus on common semiological missteps.
+If you need further examples for good map design, check out these websites/repositories:

 Map Examples#